alaserm/VisualTAF/README.md

 	**ExlJS:**<br/>
 	Data seemlessly driven to keyword from Excel rows.
 It's super easy to create and maintain test data in Excel.
 	[![Data driving compared](http://23.236.144.243/VisualTAFScreenshots/DataDrivingCompared2.png)](http://23.236.144.243/VisualTAFScreenshots/DataDrivingCompared2.png) <br/>
-	**!!!New!!!** *Automatic code generation* - fill in test data in datasheet and press Ctrl+G for the tool to auto generate JS code for you that will interact with your datasheet (creates Page Object with web elements and keyword to interact with them).
+	**!!!New!!!** *Automatic code generation* - just fill in test data in datasheet and press Ctrl+G for the tool to auto generate JS code for you that will interact with your datasheet (creates Page Object with web elements and keyword to interact with them).